celsomsilva/thesis-data-science-usp/README.md

 > “A data scientist is not a button pusher.” — Prof. Luiz Paulo Fávero

+---
+---

+## Project Status

+This project is under active maintenance, with ongoing improvements to documentation, figures, and model comparisons.

+The repository is intentionally not in its final form yet, as the corresponding paper is still in preparation.
+Once the paper is completed, this and the related repositories will be finalized accordingly.

+---
+---

 This repository contains my thesis project, where I analyze Walmart’s weekly sales data using **3-level hierarchical models (HLM3)** and compare them with **generalized linear models (GLMs)** that ignore the data hierarchy.
 The goal was to understand what drives weekly sales and to show how **nonlinear multilevel models** can outperform traditional approaches when the data is naturally nested (Store → Department → Week).

----

 ## Evaluation

 * **Grade:** 9.0 (University of São Paulo – USP, 2024)
 * **Committee feedback:** *“Interesting and challenging.”*

----

-## Project Status

-This project is under active maintenance, with ongoing improvements to documentation, figures, and model comparisons.

 ---